 Don’t worry – you can still find Dutch food favorites around the clock.
 The difference is that traditional food is now an option as opposed to a necessity in the DAM.

-If you go hungry in Amsterdam, then it’s your own fault.
+If you go to bed hungry in Amsterdam, then it’s your own fault.

 The number of places to eat in Amsterdam is in the thousands with options at all price points from street food to Michelin starred restaurants.
-In fact, the city currently has 19 Michelin starred restaurants including three with two stars each.
+In fact, the city currently has 23 Michelin starred restaurants including four with two stars each.